jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-2-special-functions.md

 parent_chapter: 1
 parent_section: null
 ---

-# Section 1.2: Special Functions of Mathematical Physics

-> The hypergeometric equation is the master key: all classical special functions emerge as confluent limits dictated by the placement of singularities on the Riemann sphere.
+The hypergeometric equation is the master key: all classical special functions emerge as confluent limits dictated by the placement of singularities on the Riemann sphere.

 ## Introduction